-We look at the value of World Hyatt points, plus their pros and cons and what type of traveler can get the most out of them.
+We look at the value of World Hyatt points, their pros and cons and what type of traveler can get the most out of them.

 If you’re looking for a hotel loyalty program that packs a lot of value, the World of Hyatt program may be the one for you.
 While many competing hotel programs offer vastly inflated points, (e.g., Marriott and Hilton), with the World of Hyatt program, a 50,000-point sign-up bonus is just as valuable as it seems.
 In fact, maybe more valuable.

 Our analysis below shows that Hyatt points may be worth twice the value of the typical rewards program, but that extra value comes with some big drawbacks that make Hyatt rewards a questionable proposition for travelers who need a lot of flexibility.

 The World of Hyatt Credit Card from Chase offers an outstanding amount of value for frequent travelers: New cardholders are awarded ample points on a variety of travel purchases, including airfare and restaurant purchases.

 By our estimates, Hyatt points are the most valuable of any hotel program point.
 In fact, Hyatt points trump the value of many airline loyalty programs.
 We value Hyatt points at 2 cents per point, which, as you can see from our chart below, exceeds the value of United and Delta miles and rivals the value of AAdvantage miles:

 We value Hyatt points by dividing the number of points by the average dollar amount of a standard room award with Hyatt (including taxes and fees).
 To calculate the average value of a standard room, we’ve taken a sampling of hotels from each hotel tier and looked at the price of a standard room across multiple dates.

 As you can see from our table below, the value of standard room nights with Hyatt is consistently high across all hotel tiers.
 The value is particularly high for the first tier of hotels (where there is also an abundance of hotel options):